I am an avid animal lover and expert in rat husbandry. I love to write about animals.

 - Pet rats will develop discharge from the eyes and nose.

 - Rats may seem to constantly cough/choke/wheeze no matter what they are doing.

 - Rats develop labored breathing.

-5: Proper Pet Rat Formula for a Balanced and Nutritionally Complete Diet
+5: Proper Pet Rat Formula for a Balanced and Complete Diet

 If your rats are not getting the right foods, they will not be healthy.
 Just like humans, pet rats need a balanced rat diet that will give them all of the nutrients, vitamins, and minerals that their growing bodies need.
 The most reliable staple food we can give them is a rat lab block formula.

-6: Quality Rodent Water Bottles: Avoiding Illness in Rats and Messy, Stinky Cages
+6: Quality Rodent Water Bottles: Avoid Illness in Rats and Stinky Cages

 A good water bottle will take a rat owner a very long way.
 It should be made of a sturdy plastic, with a metal ball and nipple.
 Rats are natural-born chewers, and this metal design will keep them from tearing it apart and ingesting it.
 Usually, the bottle is made from plastic, making it easy to see the water level.
 I advise against using water bowls because rats can be fairly messy.
 They will walk through their water, potty in it—it just becomes a major hassle, to tell you the truth.